mattf1n/VimMarp/README.md

 ## Usage

-In a markdown file use the command `:MarpRender` to toggle rendering your marp presentation.
+In a markdown file use the command `:VimMarp` to toggle rendering your marp presentation.